 - Products of the Luxury segment are exclusively sold in the People's Republic of China.
-As at 31 December 2013, the Company's Luxury segment products were sold in 173 stores run by external distributors and 41 stores run by the Company, mainly in tier 1 and tier 2 cities in China.
-Since the fourth quarter of 2013, the Company commenced a more active expansion into tier 3 and other cities to broaden the customer base.
-The Luxury segment is the Company's core focus for further growth and is expected to account for approximately 70 % of the Group's revenues in two to three years. - Products of the Casual segment are mainly, but not exclusively sold domestically.
+As at 31 December 2014, the Company's Luxury segment products were mainly sold in 163 stores run by external distributors, 34 stores run by the Company and 3 on-line stores.
+The stores are mainly located in tier 1 and tier 2 cities in mainland China and the Company is expanding in lower tier cities as well.
+The Luxury segment is the Company's core focus for further growth. - Products of the Casual segment are mainly, but not exclusively sold domestically.
 Powerland sells them to distributors, including wholesalers and trading companies.
 Casual products are sold under the brand name "Sotto", under third-party brands, and as white label products to supermarkets and department stores.
-In the third quarter of 2013, Powerland established "SOTTO" as a fast fashion brand and apart from selling the products through terminal stores, Powerland is exploring SOTTO's B2C opportunities by teaming up with China's leading e-commerce platforms.

 The Company has two major operational businesses in Mainland China, located in Fujian and Guangzhou.
-Powerland had 1,574 employees as at 31 December 2013.
+Powerland had 1,232 employees as at 31 December 2014.